 - utilize a decade of Department of Health and Mental Hygiene restaurant inspection data to study how neighborhood socioeconomic conditions and changes in City policy on reporting inspection results impact food safety,

 - study obesity and physical fitness of ~680,000 public school children using Department of Education records from the NYC FITNESSGRAM program and City wide built environment data.

 All of these projects involved the re-purposing and linking of multiple data sets licensed from governmental agencies, commercial sources and health studies.
-This work has shown the enormous potential for the use of urban informatics as a tool to study population health.
-Moving forward we are using GPS and accelerometer data to understand how people utilize neighborhood spaces and are investigating the use of cell phone data, social media data sets and internet advertising data traffic as ways of understanding neighborhoods.
+This work has shown the enormous potential for the use of Urban Health Informatics as a tool to study population health.